Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Discussion

+While appropriate to study general and robust trends, we stress that a detailed evolution requires to extract $Y_e$ from the simulations.
+We notice, however, that our results are in good qualitative agreement with simulations results.
+In particular, the polar irradiation is effective in increasing $\ye$ in all possible configurations, due to the larger radiation flux.
+By comparing the calculated values of $\ye$ in the different cases with the equilibrium ones, we can however conclude that the dependence on the final $\ye$ on $\ltilde$ and $q$ is rather weak.

-Additionally, in \figref{Ye_ejecta} we highlight $\ye = 0.22$, corresponding to the value of $\ye$ above which strong $r$-process nucleosynthesis is inhibited.
-Ejecta with an electron fraction above or around this value is more prone to power a blue kilonova, while for the ejecta whose electron fraction is below that value the production of lanthanides and actinides provides larger opacities to photons, resulting in a redder kilonova peaking at later times.
+Additionally, in \figref{Ye_ejecta} we highlight $\ye = 0.22$, corresponding to the value of $\ye$ above which the mass fraction of synthesised lanthanides and actinides drops below 10\% \citep[see e.g.][]{Lippuner:2015gwa}.
+Ejecta with $\ye$ above or around this value is more prone to power a blue kilonova, while for the ejecta whose electron fraction is below that value the production of lanthanides and actinides provides larger opacities to photons, resulting in a redder kilonova peaking at later times.
 Our results confirm previous findings: equatorial ejecta tend to produce red kilonovae in all configurations, while polar dynamical ejecta produced in equal mass and more compact mergers blue ones.